ILLINOIS - NEW LAWS FOR 2017

 HB 5602 "Changes the Nursing Home Care Act; if DPH fails to provide a written explanation as to why evidence was insufficient to refute a informal dispute resolution (IDR) finding the receipt will be cited for the dispute and no penalty can be imposed"

 HB 5607 Allows US savings bonds to be declared abandoned after being unclaimed and unreedemed 5 years after final maturity and allows the treasurer to obtain a judicial determination that the bond has been reverted to the state

 HB 5756 Provides no unlawful discrimination occur in the Illinois National Guard and clarifies duties of offices in the National Guard

-SB 2160 Extends sunset date on valuation of vegetative filter strips to December 31, 2026
+CONTINUEDSB 2160 Extends sunset date on valuation of vegetative filter strips to December 31, 2026

 SB 2260 Changes reporting requirements for Treasurer reporting warrants to Comptroller